Dynamic Selection in Algorithmic Decision-making: Introduction

-Mathematically, in our algorithms and in online learning algorithms in general, this complication manifests in a two-way dependence between (i) the estimates of the coefficients and (ii) the estimates of the covariance matrix between the IVs and an augmented vector---that is induced by the actions---of the covariates.
+Our third contribution is to develop a technique that facilitates the theoretical analysis of online learning algorithms with dynamic selection problems.
+As mentioned above, a key feature of online learning algorithms is that data and actions are intertwined.
+This complicates the analysis because the effects of past actions can be long-lasting.
+Mathematically, in our proposed algorithm and in online learning algorithms in general, this complication manifests in a two-way dependence between (i) the estimates of the coefficients and (ii) the estimates of the covariance matrix between the IVs and an augmented vector of the covariates.
 On the one hand, in 2SLS, the coefficient estimates depend on the covariance estimates.
 On the other hand, each covariance estimate depends on \emph{all} the past coefficient estimates because they affect the past actions and the past realization of data.
-This latter dependence is new and central to the analysis of online learning algorithms with selection problems.
+This latter dependence is new and central to the analysis of online learning algorithms with dynamic selection problems.
 Moreover, the dependence is complicated both because the coefficient estimates are serially correlated and because they affect the estimates of the covariance matrix in a nonlinear manner.

 Our technique deals with this two-way dependence by performing an induction in a zig-zag matter.
 In each induction step, we first derive the properties of the covariance estimates (zig), and then use this property to establish the induction hypothesis on coefficient estimates (zag).
 The heart of the induction is the zig-part, which employs a special technique to eliminate the dependence of the covariate estimates on all past coefficient estimates.
-The theoretical analysis of this dependence also indicates that, for the coefficient estimates to converge to the true value, the covariance estimates at the beginning of Phase 3 must be sufficiently close to the covariance matrix induced by the optimal policy.
+The theoretical analysis of this dependence also indicates that, for the coefficient estimates to converge to the true value, the covariance estimates at the beginning of Phase 3 must be sufficiently close to the covariance matrix induced by the oracle policy.
 This motivates Phase 2 in our algorithm, which stabilizes the covariance estimates.

 Finally, this technique establishes the rate of convergence of the estimates.
 These rates are used to analyze the regret of the algorithm.
 They are also used to establish the asymptotic distribution of the parameter estimators at the terminal period of the algorithm and, therefore, allow for the construction of confidence intervals and hypothesis testing.